Troy H. Middleton: Marriage

-After first arriving at Fort Crockett, Middleton adapted to garrison life while engaging in the Galveston social scene by attending Saturday night dances in town.
+After arriving at Fort Crockett, Middleton adapted to garrison life and attended Saturday night dances in town.
 At one such dance he had a navy lieutenant introduce him to Jerusha Collins, who would later become his wife.
 She had attended Southwestern University in Georgetown, Texas, and had made her debut in Galveston society in 1911.
-Following the death of her father, Sidney G. Collins, Jerusha had come to live with her aunt and uncle, Mr. and Mrs. John Hagemann, in the heart of Galveston.
-As a merchant, Hagemann was well to do, and drove a Studebaker touring car when most people in the town rode in buggies, wagons, and surreys.
+Following the death of her father, Sidney G. Collins, Jerusha had come to live with her aunt and uncle, Mr. and Mrs. John Hagemann, in Galveston.
+As a merchant, Hagemann was well to do.
 Middleton met the Hagemanns, soon becoming a regular visitor at their house while calling on Jerusha.

 Following seven months in Mexico, Middleton's return to Galveston brought a special anticipation.
 He had proposed to Jerusha Collins at an earlier time, and renewed the proposal upon his return.
-The couple was married on 6 January 1915, and this allowed them to be in New Orleans two days later with other members of Middleton's unit for the one hundredth anniversary of the Battle of New Orleans in which the 7th Regiment had served a century earlier.
+The couple was married on 6 January 1915, and this allowed them to be in New Orleans two days later with other members of Middleton's unit for the one hundredth anniversary of the Battle of New Orleans in which the 7th Regiment had served.
 After a week in New Orleans, the couple returned to Galveston, and were invited to move into the Hagemann's house, where they were given a large upstairs room.